Prospective Student FAQs

 How much time outside?

-The daily K-4 schedule provides 30 minutes for outdoor recess.
-All K-6 students will have a 50 minute Outdoors Special every week.
+The daily K-6 schedule provides 30 minutes each day for outdoor recess.
+All K-4 students will have a 45-minute Outdoors Special every week.
+All 5-6 students will have the equivalent of one semester of Outdoors as an elective class.
 Our students love to eat lunch outdoors!
 Teachers regularly take their classes outside for purposeful instruction.

 What are the lunch options?

 We do not have a cafeteria.
 However, we do have refrigerators and microwaves for students to store and cook food brought from home.
-Students may also order food from the Saxapahaw General store that will be delivered during lunchtime.
+Students may also order food from the Saxapahaw General Store or through the My Hot Lunchbox service that will be delivered during lunchtime.
+None of these services are endorsed or used in partnership with The Hawbridge School; we simply allow for delivery.

 Are there any sports available?